-Texas Core Curriculum: Passed by the Texas Legislature in 1987, the Texas Core Curriculum is a 42 semester credit hour curriculum for all undergraduate students in Texas.
+Texas Core Curriculum: Passed by the Texas Legislature in 1987, the Texas Core Curriculum is a 42 semester-credit-hour curriculum for all undergraduate students in Texas.
 The elements include six core objectives and nine common component areas.

-Texas Success Initiative Assessment (TSIA): Legislation requiring assessments in reading, math, and writing before attending public colleges or universities in Texas.
+Texas Success Initiative Assessment

+(TSIA): A Texas legislated assessment in English language arts and reading (ELAR) and mathematics used to place students into appropriate entry level coursework.
 Transcript: A student's academic record.